Parallelize Single-Site Dynamics up to Dobrushin Criterion

-\begin{remark}[\textbf{bounded precision}] The random choices in our algorithms, more precisely the times generated by the Poisson clocks and the real number drawn uniformly from $[0,1]$ in the sampling subroutines \Cref{alg:sample} and \Cref{alg:sampler-DS}, are assumed to be real numbers of unbounded precisions.
-This is mainly due to expositionary purposes and can be circumvented in implementations.
+\begin{remark}[{bounded precision}] The random choices in our algorithms---specifically, the times generated by the Poisson clocks and the real number drawn uniformly from $[0,1]$ in the sampling subroutines \Cref{alg:sample} and \Cref{alg:sampler-DS}---are assumed to be real numbers of unbounded precision for expositional simplicity.
+However, this assumption can be relaxed in practical implementations.

-First, the random update times $T_i^v$'s generated by Poisson clocks do not have to be real numbers, because they are only used for determining the partial order relation $\preceq{}$ between updates defined in \eqref{order-def}.
-The partial order $\preceq$ is uniquely determined once all times generated by the Poisson clocks are distinct.
-And this is guaranteed with high probability when we only generate the first $O(\log n)$ bits for the times through the standard routines for simulating Poisson point processes~\cite{stoyan1995stochastic}.
+First, the random update times $T_i^v$'s generated by Poisson clocks do not need to be real numbers.
+They are used solely to determine the relation $\prec$ between updates, as defined in \eqref{order-def}.
+The relation $\prec$ is uniquely determined as long as all times generated by the Poisson clocks are distinct.
+This uniqueness is assured with high probability by generating only the first $O(\log n)$ bits for the times using standard methods for simulating Poisson point processes~\cite{stoyan1995stochastic}.

-Moreover, suppose that all probabilities in the local update distributions $\{P_v^{\tau}\}$ of the single-site dynamics are of $k$ bits (i.e.~they are rational numbers with denominator $2^{k}$).
-Then we can define the universal coupling only for those distributions $p\in\Delta(Q)$ with $k$-bit precision.
-And in \Cref{alg:sample} and \Cref{alg:sampler-DS} and \Cref{def:inverse-transform-sampling}, we can replace the real numbers drawn uniformly from $[0,1]$ by uniform $k$-bit rational numbers from $[0,1)$.
-All analyses in \Cref{sec:jaccard-universal-coupling} of such sampling approach still follow because \eqref{eq:sample-success-prob} holds for any function with values of $k$-bit precision. \end{remark}
+Furthermore, if all probabilities in the local update distributions $\{P_v^{\tau}\}$ of the single-site dynamics are expressed with $k$-bit precision (i.e.~they are rational numbers with a denominator of $2^{k}$), we can construct the universal coupling (correlated sampling) only for those distributions $p\in\Delta(Q)$ specifically for those distributions with $k$-bit precision.
+In \Cref{alg:sample}, \Cref{alg:sampler-DS} and \Cref{def:inverse-transform-sampling}, we can replace the real numbers drawn uniformly from $[0,1]$ with uniform $k$-bit rational numbers from $[0,1)$.
+The analyses in \Cref{sec:universal-coupling} remain valid with this approach, as \eqref{eq:sample-success-prob} holds for any function with $k$-bit precision. \end{remark}

-\subsection{Distributed implementation}
+\subsection{Distributed Implementation}

 The following theorem is a formal restatement of \Cref{main-thm:distributed}. \begin{theorem}[\Cref{main-thm:distributed}, formally stated] Assume \Cref{cond:main} with parameter $\rho$.
 There is a \CONGEST{} algorithm on the network $G=(V,E)$ such that, given any $X_0\in Q^V$ and $0<T\le n^{c_0}$, where $n=|V|$ and $q=|Q|$, the followings hold: \begin{enumerate} \item The algorithm terminates within $O_{c_0,c_1}\left(\rho\cdot (T+\log n)\right)$ rounds of communication, with each message containing $O_{c_1}(\log n\log q)$ bits. \item The algorithm returns a random $X\in Q^V$ whose distribution is within $n^{-c_1}$ total variation distance from the distribution of $X_T$ in the continuous-time single-site dynamics $(X_t)_{t\in\mathbb{R}_{\ge 0}}$ specified by $\{P_v^{\tau}\}$ conditioned on~$X_0$. \end{enumerate} \end{theorem}